-- How does this budget meet the strategic plan, goals, objectives and policies of the department or agency? - What major issues are of concern to the Director? - How are the major issues of concern addressed within the budget proposal? - What are the Director's top priority requests for the budget cycle? - How has the agency attempted to meet budget targets creatively through strategic reductions and prioritization of programs? - How does the agency plan to strategically address the financing gap that may arise when pandemic-associated federal recovery funds are no longer available to support programs?

-• How does the agency plan to wind down or otherwise fund such federally supported programs?
+- How does this budget meet the strategic plan, goals, objectives and policies of the department or agency? - What major issues are of concern to the Director? - How are the major issues of concern addressed within the budget proposal? - How has the agency attempted to meet budget targets creatively through strategic reductions and prioritization of programs? - How does the agency plan to strategically address the financing gap that may arise when pandemic-associated federal recovery funds are no longer available to support programs?
+How does the agency plan to wind down or otherwise fund such federally supported programs?